xfenix/tasks/README.md

 Pile of various tasks
 Run `pytest` to check all the tasks

+## CLI
+Run `python -m tasks list` to show all tasks in chrono order and places in files for them.
+It maybe useful, because i group tasks in files by other criteria

 ## Why so many badges?
 Because it is kinda funny, why not?